-Simplicity Engineering, in Durand, Michigan, a leader in modular, portable and static mineral screening.
+Washing Systems, providing solutions to the minerals washing industry, leveraging designs and manufacturing developed by Powerscreen and Terex Finlay.
+(Materials Processing) Simplicity Engineering, in Durand, Michigan, a leader in modular, portable and static mineral screening.
 Simplicity was founded in 1921 to build stationary shaker screens.
 It was purchased by Powerscreen in 1994 and became Terex Simplicity in 1999.
-(Materials Processing)

-Cedarapids, a brand that is part of the Minerals Processing Services business.
-Cedarapids' roots began in 1923, when founders Howard Hall (pictured) and Guy Franzee began operations in Cedar Rapids, Iowa.
+(Materials Processing) Cedarapids, a brand that is part of the Mi nerals Processing Services business.
+Cedarapids' roots began in 1923, when founders Howard Hall (pictured) and Guy Frazee began operations in Cedar Rapids, Iowa.
 They wanted to capitalize on a boom in road construction in the 1920s.
 They purchased a local machinery company, changed the name to the Iowa Manufacturing Company, and began to manufacture crushers, screens, and conveyors.
-(Materials Processing)
+(Materials Processing) Howard Hall

-Franna, in Australia, manufacturing pick and carry cranes.
+7 Franna, in Australia, manufacturing pick and carry cranes.
 Inventor Dave Francis developed the first pick and carry crane from truck components.
 The company is named for the founder's surname and his wife, Anna.
 (Materials Processing)

-- 2000s This is a decade of significant progress for Terex India: - o 2003 Terex establishes its first branch office in India. - 2008 Terex forms TIRC, a global R&D and engineering center in Bangalore to provide engineering support to all segment engineering teams across Terex. - o 2009 Terex opens a manufacturing plant for Materials Processing in Hosur.
+2000s This is a decade of significant progress for Terex India:

+2003 Terex establishes its first branch office in India.

+2008 Terex forms the Terex India R&D Center (TIRC), a global R&D and engineering center in Bangalore to provide engineering support to all segment engineering teams across Terex.
+2009 Terex opens a manufacturing plant for Materials Processing in Hosur 2001 - Terex acquires businesses that are part of our portfolio today: